sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/containers/CKEditor5/README.md

 }));
 ```

-The `PluginRegistry` has an `add` method which takes the plugin class for the CKEditor, while the `ConfigRegistry`
+The `PluginRegistry` has an `add` method which takes the plugin class for the CKEditor.
+Please be aware that the
+plugin must be compatible with the ckeditor version used in your project (which can be outputted by executing
+`npm list @ckeditor/ckeditor5-core`).
-takes a function, which receives the config which is already there.
-The return value of this function will be shallow
+The `ConfigRegistry` takes a function, which receives the config which is already there.
+The return value of this
-merged with the previously existing config.
-You can reuse the old values from the config, as seen e.g. in the above code
+function will be shallow merged with the previously existing config.
+You can reuse the old values from the config,
-snippet.
+as seen e.g. in the above code snippet.